 Thank you to all of the drivers who took the time to respond to our recent consultation on proposed changes to the North Devon Taxi and Private Hire Policy.
 The consultation period has now closed and we received 53 responses.

-Many of the responses included detailed comments on the proposals and we will consider all of the responses carefully before putting forward recommendations for the Licensing Committee to consider.
+Many of the responses included detailed comments on the proposals and we will consider all of the responses carefully before putting forward recommendations for the Licensing and Community Safety Committee to consider.

 The most detailed and numerous comments were about proposed changes to the vehicle standards, specifically a proposal to reduce the age limit for new/ first plate vehicles, and also the proposal to introduce an upper age limit for vehicle renewal.
-Clearly both of these issues were emotive issues and we will give all of the responses received very careful consideration.
-In addition to the consultation responses received, the Department for Transport also very recently released a new draft Taxi and Private Hire Vehicle Licensing Best Practise Guidance, which states the following: “The setting of an arbitrary age limit may be inappropriate and counterproductive and result in higher costs to the trade and ultimately passengers”, and “Licensing authorities should not impose age limits for the licensing of vehicles but should consider more targeted requirements to meet its policy objectives on emissions, safety rating and increasing wheelchair accessible provision”.
-The Licensing Committee will be made aware of this, and of the responses received on this issue, and will bear this in mind when listening to recommendations from Officers who will also have considered this issue carefully.
+Clearly both of these were emotive issues and we will give all of the responses received very careful consideration.
+In addition to the consultation responses received, the Department for Transport released after the consultation commenced new draft Taxi and Private Hire Vehicle Licensing Best Practise Guidance, which states the following: “The setting of an arbitrary age limit may be inappropriate and counterproductive and result in higher costs to the trade and ultimately passengers”, and “Licensing authorities should not impose age limits for the licensing of vehicles but should consider more targeted requirements to meet its policy objectives on emissions, safety rating and increasing wheelchair accessible provision”.
+The Licensing and Community Safety Committee will be made aware of this, and of the responses received on this issue, and will bear this in mind when listening to recommendations from Officers who will also have considered this issue carefully.

-Tax Conditionality Check
+Tax Conditionality Checks

-The Tax conditionality check requirement is now live, so drivers/ new applicants must now provide a tax check code on their applications.
+Please be reminded that the Tax conditionality check requirement is now live, so drivers/ new applicants must now provide a tax check code on their applications.

 You can obtain a code via the HMRC website and the link below provides guidance on how to complete the check, including a link to the online application portal.